Adeelbhatti11/16thjava.html/README.md

+js class 16 by sir haroon.
-js class 16 by sir adeel haroon.
+js class 16 by sir haroon.
 .
 .
 .